Faculty of Social Sciences

 B.A., University of Southern California; Ph.D., Duke University

-I work at the nexus of ancient political theory, political ecology, and critical animal studies, and also (sometimes) address the fields of environmental political theory, posthumanism, and bioethics.
-Most of my research addresses two basic questions: 1) why do we think that humans are, in general, the only beings to whom moral obligations are owed?
+Most of my research specifically addresses two basic questions: 1) why do we think that humans are, in general, the only beings to whom political obligations are owed?
 2) how might we re-imagine our political institutions and ethical education to include nonhuman animals as well as other forms of life?
 A third question that emerges from these two, and which is rather more pointed, is: can nonhumans be citizens?
 I would say ‘yes’ to this last query; the bulk of political theorists from 500 BCE to the present would say that I must have misunderstood the question.
-I am fascinated by how obvious it is to the canonical theorists that humans can basically treat nonhumans however “we” like, and it’s my goal as a scholar and teacher to make the obviousness of this exclusively human “we” a little less obvious.
-To this end I’m currently working on two large projects: the first assesses the entwinement of animals, sacrifice, and politics in Greek political thought, in order to answer the first “basic question” I mentioned above.
+To address these questions I’m currently working on two large projects: the first assesses the entwinement of animals, sacrifice, and politics in Greek political thought, in order to answer the first basic question I mentioned above.
 The second project engages with the second question I mentioned above, on “re-imagining,” by exploring lost alternatives in Greek political thought, specifically the very rich tradition of non-anthropocentric philosophy in Greeks like Pythagoras, Plato, Plutarch, and Porphyry.

 “Sacrificing Justice: Suffering Animals, the Oresteia, and the Masks of Consent.”
 Political Theory 40:3 (2012), 263-289.